Ravioli with sauce

 Contributor

-Why go?
-After more than 15 years, owners Dan Clark and Manny Sakellarakis are still rocking the best Roman cuisine in the city.
-In fact, they’re up there with the best Italian restaurants in the world, according to Italian outlet Gambero Rosso, thanks to their artisanal wine list and menu committed to Roman tradition.
+It may be 17 years since owners Dan Clark and Manny Sakellarakis established 1889 Enoteca – and we're glad to say, they're still rocking the best Roman cuisine in Brisbane.
+In fact, they’re up there with the best Italian restaurants in the world, according to Italian outlet Gambero Rosso, thanks to their artisanal wine list and menu that's committed to Roman tradition.
 Fried globe artichoke, a staple in Roman Jewish cuisine, is served with lemon mascarpone and gremolata, and their renditions of cacio e pepe and carbonara are a masterclass.
-Generously portioned mains, like their veal saltimbocca, will have you booking a trip to Rome as soon as you leave, or, another trip back to the restaurant.
+Generously portioned mains, like their veal saltimbocca, will have you booking a trip to Rome as soon as you leave – or another trip back to the restaurant.

 Isabel Cant